Koverse/documentation/docs/source/usageguide.rst

 To query multiple ranges at once or a range and other terms, a composite index must be built.
 These types of queries are described in the following section.

-For additional information on Composite Indexes, please refer to: :ref:`CompositeIndexes`
+For additional information on Composite Indexes, please refer to :ref:`CompositeIndexes`

 Combining Ranges
 ^^^^^^^^^^^^^^^^